rtgodwin/rtgodwin.github.io/_docs/7010assign2.md

 ------------------------------------------------------------------------

-1. Exercise question 7, from Chapter 5.

-    OR

-    Run the following code several times, changing just _one thing_ each time you run it.
+1. Run the following code several times, changing just _one thing_ each time you run it.
 Do this in order to show that the LS estimator is _consistent_.
 Your answer should include several histograms.

     ```r
     nrep <- 1000 # The number of times the experiment will run.